 - Recommendations for future research and development

 It is not necessary to include all the above features, only select those appropriate to your paper and the audience.
 Remember that the audience will typically comprise a mix of researchers, policy makers, enterprise support representatives and practitioners.
 The purpose of the presentation is to stimulate discussion and debate.

 The preferred presentation format is Microsoft PowerPoint with a maximum of 6 slides, which must not exceed 15 minutes’ presentation time.
-Following feedback from delegates, Session Chairs will enforce strict timings.
+Following feedback from delegates at previous conferences, Session Chairs will enforce strict timings.

 Please bring your PowerPoint presentation to the conference on a USB memory stick and upload it onto the PC/laptop in the relevant presentation room before your presentation session is due to begin.
 You might like to bring a few photocopies of either your PowerPoint visuals or your full paper for handing out to interested delegates.

 All queries or problems should be directed to our conference support team ().

 Full Papers – these are papers which have been through a refereeing process by our expert reviewers and have been accepted – all refereed papers should be of publishable quality, potentially suitable for international journal publication.
 Full papers can be theoretical, conceptual, methodological and have an empirical dimension.
 All full papers are eligible for best paper awards.